PYPY Butterfly Strategy

 Frequently asked questions

-A butterfly on PYPY is the butterfly strategy applied to PYPY (etf).
+- A butterfly on PYPY is the butterfly strategy applied to PYPY (etf).
 The strategy is structurally neutral / pin (limited-risk, limited-reward): A long call butterfly buys one lower-strike call, sells two ATM calls, and buys one higher-strike call, paying a small net debit for a defined-risk position that maxes out if the underlying pins the middle strike at expiration.
-With PYPY etf trading near $27.05, the strikes shown on this page are snapped to the nearest listed PYPY chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With PYPY etf at $30.82 on the most recent close, the strikes shown on this page are snapped to the nearest listed PYPY chain strike and the premiums come straight from that session's bid/ask midpoint.

-Max profit equals the wing width minus net debit times 100 (reached when the underlying pins the middle strike); max loss equals the net debit times 100.
+- Max profit equals the wing width minus net debit times 100 (reached when the underlying pins the middle strike); max loss equals the net debit times 100.
 Two breakevens at lower-wing plus debit and upper-wing minus debit.
-For the PYPY butterfly priced from the end-of-day chain at a 30-day expiry (ATM IV 23.30%), the computed maximum profit is $61.91 per contract and the computed maximum loss is -$30.00 per contract.
+For the PYPY butterfly priced from the end-of-day chain at a 30-day expiry (ATM IV 28.20%), the computed maximum profit is unbounded per contract and the computed maximum loss is unbounded per contract.
 Live intraday quotes will differ as the chain moves through the trading session.

-The breakeven for the PYPY butterfly priced on this page is roughly $26.30 and $27.70 at expiration, derived from end-of-day chain premiums.
+- The breakeven for the PYPY butterfly priced on this page is no defined breakeven on the modeled curve at expiration, derived from the end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current PYPY market-implied 1-standard-deviation expected move is approximately 6.68%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The PYPY market-implied 1-standard-deviation expected move in the same options snapshot is approximately 8.08%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.